p-z-b-d/tidy-data/CodeBook.md

-The following codebook captures the tables, variables represented, and row and column meanings for the dataset.
-The script ("run_analysis.r") condensed seven files into one.

-This file describes how the original files were transformed and what information is contained in each dataset.
-Two of those files were only logging the activities.
-One for the test data and one for the training data.
-Two of those files were just keeping track of which subject (AKA "volunteers") performed each activity.
-Another two files contained the actual measurements from all of the activities.
-The remaining file is the list of variables that were measured.

-There were 561 time and frequency domain variables in the features.txt file.

-ytest: ytest has 2947 rows and 1 column.
-The column represents an activity.
-ytrain: ytrain has 7352 rows and 1 column.
-The column represents an activity.

-This codebook describes the variables, the data, and any transformations or work that you performed to clean up the data.
+This codebook describes the variables, the data, and any transformations or work that I performed to clean up the data.
 I worked with 7 tables that contain information about the activities performed (y_test.txt, y_train.txt), the subjects that performed said activities (subject_test.txt, subject_train.txt) and the measurements that were collected during these activities (X_test.txt, X_train.txt).
 The last table contains the list of 561 variables that were examined during the experiment (features.txt).
 The 561 columns in the (X_test.txt, X_train.txt) files represent measurements for these time and frequency domain variables.
 More detaits on each of the variables is provided by the features_info.txt: